kishanhari54/scaler-frontend-react/React-Tutorial.md

         import { mdiStar } from "@mdi/js";
       * Icon provides a container to display the icon
       *  mdi/js provides all material design icons

+## React Fragment
+  * If we have multiple elements in JSX ,it needs to be wrapped under one parent element - This increases DOM
+  * Hence we can have something like a pseudo-parent return (<>  ...JSX...  </>)